-13. Hungary ranks fifth amongst Soviet bloc countries in total foreign trade turnover.
-In terms of foreign trade per head she lies third after Czechoslovakia and the Soviet Zone of Germany.
+- 13. Hungary ranks fifth amongst European Communist countries in total foreign trade turnover.
+In terms of foreign trade per head, she lies third after Czechoslovakia and the Soviet Zone of Germany.
 Foreign trade is vital to the growth of Hungary's economy since the country lacks many of the basic raw materials required for the development of its industry.
 In 1966, exports increased by almost 7% over 1965 whereas the increase in imports was by far slower than planned (3% instead of 8%).
-Thus Hungary was able to achieve, in 1966, a marginal surplus in her balance of trade, representing only 0.3% of total trade.

-- 14. 67% of Hungary's foreign trade is with Communist countries over thalf of it with the Soviet Union alone and about 23% of the trade turnover is with countries of the industrialised West.
+Thus Hungary was able to achieve, in 1966, a marginal surplus in her balance of trade, representing only 0.3% of total trade. - 14.
+67% of Hungary's foreign trade is with Communist countries over half of it with the Soviet Union alone and about 23% of the trade turnover is with countries of the industrialised West.
 In 1966, Hungarian exports to countries in Western Europe largely processed food, consumer goods, metallic semi-manufactures and telecommunication instruments increased by 14% against only a 4% increase in exports to COMECON countries which was mainly due to a stagnation in exports of machinery.
-Hungary has also been active in co-operating with Western firms either by purchasing the right to manufacture under license or by agreements for industrial and technological collaboration, including joint marketing in third countries. - 15.
+Hungary has also been active in co-operating with Western firms either by purchasing the right to manufacture under licence or by agreements for industrial and technological collaboration, including joint marketing in third countries. - 15.
 In November 1966, Hungary was granted the status of observer with GATT but according to the Hungarians themselves, it will take several more years until Hungary might apply for full membership.
-On the other hand Hungary is rather active in her enquiries about establishing relations with the Common Market.